keithdunnett/sgminer-recipes/HOWTOs/BUILD_A_GPU_MINING_RIG.md

 # Building a GPU mining rig - WIP JAN 2017

 As I'm building another Linux GPU rig that will ultimately run sgminer, I thought I'd document it in a half-HOWTO, half photo journal.
-It's a minimalist setup in an open crate (i.e. with no case or frame), hardware is fairly typical of that used for Ethereum mining in early 2017.
-This page covers the building of the hardware up to the point of operating system installation; from there we'll explore dual-booting with Windows and Ubuntu 16.04.1, setting up the GPUs and getting the rig mining.
+It's a fairly minimalist setup in an open crate (i.e. with no case or frame), the hardware is fairly typical of that used for Ethereum mining in early 2017 although the principles should translate to different cards, algorithms and currencies.
+This document covers the building of the hardware up to the point of operating system installation; from there we'll explore dual-booting with Windows and Ubuntu 16.04.1, setting up the GPUs and getting the rig mining.

 ## Chapter 1: Hardware Assembly